Prevent A Martha Stewart Moment: Insider Trading In Company Stock

 After reading this article, test your knowledge with a fun, interactive quiz on insider trading

 Recent market volatility and the redoubled scrutiny of Wall Street make this a good time for reviewing the rules against insider trading.
-It would be a big mistake to assume that the SEC and criminal prosecutors are interested in pursuing only insider trading by hedge fund managers and Wall Street executives.
+It would be a big mistake to assume that the SEC and criminal prosecutors are interested in pursuing only insider trading by people such as hedge-fund managers and Wall Street executives.
 Recent SEC cases show a renewed interest in detecting and prosecuting insider trading and tipping at all levels of employment or financial gain, both high and low.

 You may remember the case of alleged insider trading by TV celebrity Martha Stewart several years ago.
 Whether you think she was guilty or innocent of insider trading, or that the government should not have brought criminal charges against her, she made a number of rash mistakes that led to her criminal prosecution.
 You can learn from them to prevent your own "Martha Stewart moment" when faced with a tricky decision about a stock transaction.
 Pausing to think twice before trading in your company's stock may save you from committing insider trading, which can lead to dismissal from your company, big fines, and sometimes even a prison term.

 You may come across confidential information at work and quickly trade or tip without thinking about whether you should.
 Even though many companies have detailed insider-trading policies and routine blackout periods during sensitive times, employees sometimes forget the rules, or their values, when they have a chance to quickly make money or prevent losing it.
 In preparing the Think Twice videos for educating people about the dangers of insider trading, I observed that the likelihood of this lapse increases when the information involved is about a supplier, a customer, or a client and not directly about the employee's company.